W.W. Grainger Beats Analyst Estimates on EPS

 The 10-second takeaway

-For the quarter ended June 30 (Q2), W.W.
-Grainger met expectations on revenues and beat slightly on earnings per share.
+For the quarter ended March 31 (Q1), W.W.
+Grainger met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased.
-GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue expanded.
+GAAP earnings per share expanded.

 W.W.
-Grainger reported revenue of $2.38 billion.
-The 18 analysts polled by S&P Capital IQ expected sales of $2.40 billion on the same basis.
-GAAP reported sales were 5.9% higher than the prior-year quarter's $2.25 billion.
+Grainger logged revenue of $2.28 billion.
+The 17 analysts polled by S&P Capital IQ predicted revenue of $2.30 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.